 - Does your receptionist know they’re responsible for so much?

 Physical security is a crucial job, but few give it the gravity it deserves.
 According to our study, 98% of respondents have some form of visitor check-in and identification system in place.

 Digital visitor management is much more than a sign-in book.
 It’s a system that enables front-desk personnel to help you meet your security and compliance goals, keeping sensitive information private, and screening out individuals who might be on a blocked list.
 Visitor management is also a way to integrate digital and physical security.
 97% of respondents said that this link is imperative to complete security, and almost the same number will implement such integrations in the coming year.

-Trend: Companies will turn to digital visitor management solutions to help close the gap between their physical and digital security systems.
+Trend: Companies will turn to digital visitor registration solutions to help close the gap between their physical and digital security systems.